 Keep scrolling to find out 7 magical winter getaways in the United States perfect for Christmastime.

 Best Places to Visit During Christmas in USA FAQs

 If you want a warm Christmas vacation, there’s no better place than Christmas in Hawaii!
 Here, you’ll find tons of Christmas lights, holiday events, unique Hawaiian Christmas traditions, and more!
-Another option is California where you can take advantage of the theme parks or beaches.
+Another option is California where you can take advantage of the theme parks, beaches, or Christmas towns in California.